devtank-ltd/osm_firmware_v2/docs/protocols/mqtt_json_protocol.md

 Commands over MQTT
 ==================

 You can also send any of the commands over MQTT and get an error code result.
+Zero is success.

 The command is sent to: